simonsf/C-Lung-RADS/README.md

 ***
 ## Introduction
-This repository is for the proposed multi-phase framework used for Large-scale Pulmonary Nodule Screening on Low-dose Chest Computed Tomography
+This repository is for the proposed C-Lung-RADS framework used for Large-scale Pulmonary Nodule Screening on Low-dose Chest Computed Tomography.

 The repository consists of three machine learning components: